-To find the most "appropriate" PR $\pi_i^$ for PE i, we simply apply an XOR metric: PR $\pi_i^$ is the PR of the operation scope where $\pi_i^$ XOR i is maximal.
+We now have to specify a metric for which PR $\pi_i^$ is the most "appropriate" PR-H for PE i.
+Similar to some P2P approaches, we simply apply an XOR metric for this task: PR $\pi_i^$ is the PR of the operation scope where $\pi_i^$ XOR i is maximal.
 This approach only requires the identification of the PR $\pi_i^$ upon registration of PE i (from a PR list containing only very few entries).
-For the Takeover Suggestion Flag, a currently unused bit in the ENRP Handle Update message [3], [12] can be used, i.e. no new message types or additional bandwidth overhead are required.
+That is, the computational overhead of our approach is very small.

-C. Evaluation
+C. Experimental Evaluation

-To show the effectiveness of our approach, figure 6 presents the results of a simulation varying the MTBF M of PR #2 to PR #5, while PR #1 always stays available.
-The solid lines represent the results without using the Takeover Suggestion ( $\tau$ =false, i.e. the current standard behaviour), while the dotted lines show the results for applying our Takeover Suggestion approach ( $\tau$ =true).
+In order to evaluate our approach, the MTBF M of PR #2 to PR #5 has been varied in a PLANETLAB setup, while PR #1 remains available.
+The measurement results are presented in figure 6 for the handling speed (upper left-hand plot), number of ASAP Endpoint Keep-Alives (upper right-hand plot), number of ASAP Registrations (lower left-hand plot) and number of ENRP Updates (lower right-hand plot).
+Solid lines represent the results without using the Takeover Suggestion ( $\tau$ =false, i.e. the current standard behaviour); dotted lines show the results for applying our Takeover Suggestion optimization (i.e. $\tau$ =true).

-First, the upper left-hand side plot of figure 6 presents the user's performance perspective: the handling speed.
-As shown, using the Takeover Suggestion has no impact on the user's performance - in particular, it does not decrease the handling speed for any of the three policies.
-For instance, it also does not affect the system utilization (which is not shown here, due to space limitations).
+The user's performance perspective - which is the handling speed (shown in the upper left-hand plot of figure 6) - is not affected by the Takeover Suggestion usage.
+In particular, it does not decrease the handling speed for any of the three policies.
+Also, it does not affect the system utilization (which is omitted here, due to space limitations).